 Join us as we embrace off-the-map experiences and discover the medieval traditions of this fascinating culture.
 Enjoy scenic hikes through the dense forests of Transylvania and explore the picturesque Carpathian Mountains.

 Follow the footsteps of the first Saxons settlers as you wander Viscri, experiencing a horse drawn carriage ride through this beautiful Saxon style town.
 Discover what attracted royalty to Romania, and why a certain Prince of Wales decided to buy a house after just one visit.
-Still relatively unexplored, this is the perfect trip for those who are well traveled seeking a more diverse experience in an often overlooked part of our world.
+Still relatively unexplored, this is the perfect trip for those who are well traveled and seeking a more diverse experience in an often overlooked part of our world.

-On your way to Breb, you will enjoy an amazing Lord of The Rings-like landscape while in Targu Lapus and stop to admire the beautiful virgin forest at Strimbu Baiut, the last secular virgin forest in Maramures and one of the forests that was entered the UNESCO Patrimony in June 2017.
+On your way to Breb you will enjoy an amazing Lord of The Rings-like landscape while in Targu Lapus and stop to admire the beautiful virgin forest at Strimbu Baiut, the last secular virgin forest in Maramures and one of the forests that was entered the UNESCO Patrimony in June 2017.

 Continue your journey to Hoteni, one of the few settlements in Maramures developed on the hills of Piedmont Gutâi.
 In the evening you will reach Breb, where you will have a traditional dinner and spend the night.
 (D)